With the treatment of Amazon workers under intense scrutiny, we assess the facts and outline our engagement approach.

-As of September 2022, Amazon’s fulfilment centres totalled over 250 in the US and over 150 more globally,2 and while it does not disclose staffing levels in those centres, it has significantly increased its number of employees globally in recent years.
+As of September 2022, Amazon’s fulfilment centers totaled over 250 in the US and over 150 more globally,2 and while it does not disclose staffing levels in those centers, it has significantly increased its number of employees globally in recent years.
 With more shoppers swapping bricks-and-mortar stores for online purchases, warehouse jobs like the ones offered by Amazon are proliferating, and Covid-19 accelerated this trend.

 While some customers may be unaware of reports of poor worker treatment or uninterested in them, there has been clear political focus on employment practices at Amazon, and material pressure from its investors, as demonstrated at its most recent annual general meeting.

 In terms of wages and benefits for its employees, Amazon offers a starting minimum wage of US$15 per hour for all staff in the US (including agency and seasonal workers), announced in November 2018 following intense political pressure.
 In its most recent sustainability report, it goes further in stating that the average starting wage is US$18.
 This is significantly more than the current US federal minimum wage of US$7.25 an hour.
-Full-time employees (not agency workers) also get numerous other benefits including health care, 401(k) (pension) with 50% match, up to 20 weeks’ parental leave and a leave-share programme – although the company notes this depends on location, number of hours worked and length of employment.7 It seems to be that for lower-skilled workers, Amazon offers far better wages and benefits than would be accessible elsewhere in the labour market.
-It could also be argued that this has increased pressure for other large US employers to increase wages, with the likes of Target and Walgreens raising hourly minimum wages to US$15, and Starbucks and Walmart to US$12.
+Full-time employees (not agency workers) also get numerous other benefits including health care, 401(k) (pension) with 50% match, up to 20 weeks’ parental leave and a leave share program – although the company notes this depends on location, number of hours worked and length of employment.7 It seems to be that for lower-skilled workers, Amazon offers far better wages and benefits than would be accessible elsewhere in the labor market.
+It could also be argued that this has increased pressure for other large US employers to increase wages.

 So how well paid are Amazon workers?
 Evidence suggests that Amazon’s benefits are not as ‘industry-leading’ as the company claims.

-Research from The Economist suggests that in US counties with an Amazon distribution centre, the average annual wage for distribution-centre workers falls.10 The Economist quotes data from the US Bureau of Labor Statistics which shows that warehouse workers in counties where Amazon operates a fulfilment centre earned about US$41,000 per year, compared with US$45,000 per year in the rest of the US.
+Research from The Economist suggests that in US counties with an Amazon distribution center, the average annual wage for distribution-center workers falls.9 The Economist quotes data from the US Bureau of Labor Statistics which shows that warehouse workers in counties where Amazon operates a fulfilment center earned about US$41,000 per year, compared with US$45,000 per year in the rest of the US.
 This 10% difference could be explained by the staff benefits offered by the company, such as health care, share schemes and savings plans, which could make up the difference in wages.
 A less generous explanation is that with Amazon’s dominance in many communities means that it can offer wages that are well below those of its competitors.

-Added to this, research from the independent, non-profit Economic Policy Institute in the US questions the commonly held idea that Amazon is a job creator and that the proliferation of Amazon fulfilment centres is positive for states’ economic growth.13 Its study shows that when Amazon opens a new fulfilment centre, the host county gains around 30% more warehousing and storage jobs, but no new net jobs overall as these new jobs are offset by job losses in other industries.
+Added to this, research from the independent, non-profit Economic Policy Institute in the US questions the commonly held idea that Amazon is a job creator and that the proliferation of Amazon fulfilment centers is positive for states’ economic growth.12 Its study shows that when Amazon opens a new fulfilment center, the host county gains around 30% more warehousing and storage jobs, but no new net jobs overall as these new jobs are offset by job losses in other industries.
 The research concludes that investment in public services would be more effective than providing tax incentives to Amazon.

 It should be acknowledged that the studies mentioned above are backward-looking and do not account for Amazon’s increase in its minimum wage at the end of 2018.

-There is a substantial amount of evidence14 that Amazon’s working conditions are in clear violation of international labour laws.
+There is a substantial amount of evidence13 that Amazon’s working conditions are in clear violation of international labor laws.
 According to some reports, workers are required to pick 400 items an hour –one item every seven seconds.
 Employees who can’t keep up (25% of employees according to one first-hand account) are said to be severely reprimanded.
 This leads to cases of physical and psychological harm, which bring an indirect health-care cost to the state.
-Amazon also pays a price for this intense work, with staff turnover said to hover at around 3% a week, or 150% a year.15
+Amazon also pays a price for this intense work, with staff turnover said to hover at around 3% a week, or 150% a year.14

 In recent years there have also been numerous instances of disruption and protest globally.
-Most recently, there have been wildcat strikes in the UK as pay rises were offered of between 35 and 50 pence (approximately 3%) per hour.16 Amazon has taken a strong anti-trade union stance in the US, with leading Democratic politicians Bernie Sanders and Elizabeth Warren criticising the company specifically on this subject.
+Most recently, there have been wildcat strikes in the UK as pay rises were offered of between 35 and 50 pence (approximately 3%) per hour.15 Amazon has taken a strong anti-trade union stance in the US, with leading Democratic politicians Bernie Sanders and Elizabeth Warren criticizing the company specifically on this subject.
 Strikes by Amazon workers have also been witnessed in Germany, Italy, Poland and Spain.
-Amid the Covid-19 pandemic, Amazon also faced criticisms over alleged inadequate safety measures followed at its warehouses.17 There have also been reports that Amazon fired a New York warehouse worker who had organised a protest over inadequate safety precautions at the local warehouse,18 and there have since been further allegations that whistle-blowers and staff encouraging unionisation and other industrial action have been dismissed.
+Amid the Covid-19 pandemic, Amazon also faced criticisms over alleged inadequate safety measures followed at its warehouses.16 There have also been reports that Amazon fired a New York warehouse worker who had organized a protest over inadequate safety precautions at the local warehouse,17 and there have since been further allegations that whistle-blowers and staff encouraging unionization and other industrial action have been dismissed.

 By this year’s AGM (annual general meeting), tension and shareholder pressure had increased.
 Amazon faced numerous shareholder proposals, including relating to rights to freedom of association and collective bargaining.
 It has been alleged that the anti-union tactics that have been deployed contradict Amazon’s own policies and in places have even breached legal requirements.
 Moreover, according to the filings to the US Department of Labor, Amazon paid a total of US$4.3 million to external consultants who conducted anti-union meetings which employees were obliged to attend.
 As shown below, there were more close votes at this year’s AGM than at any other point in Amazon’s recent history.
 While these shareholder proposals must reach the 51% mark to be passed, it is important to note that about 13% of the company’s voting stock is controlled by Jeff Bezos.
 The numbers below reveal an undertone of shareholder disapproval to Amazon’s board and management on issues including executive pay, the environment, and working conditions.
 Furthermore, the level of support has increased on every resolution, and in some cases significantly, which echoes the growing support for these issues and indicates that they are here to stay.

-In November 2019, we had our first engagement meeting with Amazon, and at that meeting we covered the topic of labour management, and again emphasised the importance of better disclosure.
-We discussed innovations the company had made to enable employees to provide feedback to the company and programmes to retrain and re-skill workers, and encouraged the company to make these better known.
+In November 2019, we had our first engagement meeting with Amazon, and at that meeting we covered the topic of labor management, and again emphasized the importance of better disclosure.
+We discussed innovations the company had made to enable employees to provide feedback to the company and programs to retrain and re-skill workers, and encouraged the company to make these better known.